SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 for writing data.
 Thus, only one process at a time stores data.
 The advantage is that your data does not need to be send over a queue over and over again.
 Yet, your simulations might take longer since processes have to wait for each other to release locks quite often.

+Finally, there also exist a lightweight multiprocessing environment :class:`~pypet.environment.MultiprocContext`.
+It allows to use *trajectories* in a multiprocess safe setting without the need of a full :class:`~pypet.environment.Environment`.
+For instance, you might use this if you also want to analyse the trajectory with multiprocessing.

 .. _pickle: http://docs.python.org/2/library/pickle.html